hardlyneutral/buddypress-registration-groups/README.md

 Changelog
 ---------
+###1.1.3
+* Maintenance release.
+Tested plugin as functional with both WordPress 4.9.2 and BuddyPress 2.9.2.
+Safe to upgrade.
+* Removed a deprecated call to screen_icon() in the admin settings

 ###1.1.2
 * Maintenance release.
 Tested plugin as functional with the recent BuddyPress 2.4.3 update.
 Safe to upgrade.
 * Updated screenshots.